JustinMFrance93/ENME303-cart-lab/README.md

  takes 2s to complete in addition to the time taken to position the cart.

  Where I was tasked in designing the control gains to meet the specifications of:  ess < 0.1mm , damping > 0.1, Mp%<30%, tr<0.5s

+ The results of the chosen control gain are discussed about in the lab report with the plotted results and corrosponding equations used.